 Whether you decide to sleep in or nap on the day of your first 8, 10, or 12-hour shift, it’s helpful to set yourself, and your environment up for success before you lay your head on your pillow to ensure that your sleep won’t be disturbed during the day.

-Lastly, once you have started the initial shift in your sleeping pattern, it’s important to keep it going so your circadian rhythm can adjust accordingly.
-Once you’ve completed that first night shift, it is recommended to try to go back to sleep within an hour or two of getting home, and to start and maintain a firm bedtime every following day.
+Once you’ve started the initial shift in your sleeping pattern, it’s important to keep it going so your circadian rhythm can adjust accordingly.
+After you’ve completed that first night shift, it is recommended to try to go back to sleep within an hour or two of getting home, and to start and maintain a firm bedtime every following day.
 This will help you to get as close to 8 hours of sleep during the day as you can, especially if you’re working night shifts back to back.

-When all of the sudden you’re eating lunch at 3 or 4am, it is to be expected that your first time on the night shift can be a bit disorienting!
-Just like your body has a set rhythm for sleep, it also has one with eating, so you’ll need to reset your stomach clock as well.
+When all of the sudden you’re eating lunch at 3 or 4 a.m. during your night shift, it’s going to feel a little disorienting!
+Just like your body has a rhythm for sleep, it also has one with eating, so you’ll need to reset your stomach clock as well:

 “Treat eating times like jet lag.
 When we wake up before the shift, even though it is dinner time, we treat it like breakfast.”